afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I fixed some bugs that happened yesterday.
 I can now operate operations much more clear.

 **Thougts** I can develop my Spring boot application with VsCode

+### Day 68: Aug 05 2019

+**Today's Progress**: Today I solved some algorithm challenges on codility platform.

+**Thougts** I will solve some algorithm problems with Java in the coming days.